Webinar 4.Interpreting Data and Making Decisions

 instruction

-Henry’s teacher thinks that her instructional reading strategies are effective for most of her students, but she knows that a different strategy needs to be considered for Henry.
+time. | Henry’s teacher thinks that her instructional reading strategies are effective for most of her students, but she knows that a different strategy needs to be considered for Henry.
 She wants to use an intervention that has evidence supporting its use in the classroom.
 She will choose one and monitor its effectiveness in promoting Henry’s pre-reading growth. |

 What is the best means to address the problem?
 What are the best instructional strategies/ interventions to address the problem?